Running Multiple HiveServer2 Instances

 Hive on MR3 allows multiple HiveServer2 instances to share a common MR3 DAGAppMaster.
 As an application, we can build a Kubernetes cluster which runs multiple HiveServer2 instances each with its own Metastore instance.

-All HiveServer2 instances share common services such as Ranger and Timeline Server, and send their queries to the same DAGAppMaster managing a common pool of ContainerWorker Pods.
+All HiveServer2 instances share common services such as Ranger, and send their queries to the same DAGAppMaster managing a common pool of ContainerWorker Pods.
 It is also easy to add a new HiveServer2 instance for another Metastore instance and to remove an existing HiveServer2 instance without affecting other HiveServer instances.
 In this way, we can simulate a serverless environment which achieves resource pooling and rapid elasticity through sharing ContainerWorker Pods and adding/removing HiveServer2 instances.

 Adding a new HiveServer2 instance